EvanCesanek/Ouvrai/README.md

   npm run build # creates production version of your src code in public folder weblab deploy example # deploys everything in the public folder to your Firebase Hosting site
   ```
+  3. Now you could modify *`experiments/example/mturk-config.mjs`* as desired, then run `weblab create-hit example [-s]` to post this experiment to MTurk.
+Try going through the whole process yourself in the Sandbox.
+You may also want to try experimenting with `weblab create-qual` and `weblab send-bonus`, which require other modifications to *`mturk-config.mjs`*.

 ### Final notes
 When you are developing experiments, remember that you can install and use *most* npm packages in your experiment code by running `npm install *xxx*` as needed (from the experiment folder).
 However, beware that some Node modules do not function as proper ES modules and thus will not work in the browser.
 Snowpack has some polyfill options to remedy this as much as possible, which you can read about [here](https://www.snowpack.dev/reference/configuration#packageoptionspolyfillnode).